 - Youth who are lesbian, gay, bi-sexual, transgender or questioning their sexual orientation.

 Foster parents who care for these children receive additional training and supports as needed.
 Bilingual and Spanish-speaking foster parents are encouraged to apply, particularly for our Passage of Hope Unaccompanied Migrant Children program.

 The principal goal of our foster care programs is to keep families together as we work with parents to address the challenges that led to involvement in the foster care system.
-In our Passage Of Hope program, foster parents provide temporary care while children are unified with sponsors, often family members, in the United States.
-In occasional instances in which parental rights are terminated, foster parents can go on to adopt children who have been in their care.
+In occasional instances in which parental rights are terminated, foster parents in our Family Foster Care program can go on to adopt children who have been in their care.
 We would be happy to talk with you about this possibility.